Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.

 itself and trap focus within the dialog.
 If another element in the dialog should

-gain focus instead, enable the autoFocus
+gain focus instead, enable the autoFocus prop on that element.

 import { Button } from "@react-md/core/button/Button";